Decoding the What, Why, and How of Business Process Model and Notation (BPMN 2.0)

 These are elements that are connected to form a process flow.
 Events, activities, and gateways are flow objects used in BPMN diagrams.

 1.1 Events – Depicted as circles that show something that happens.
 The type of event is denoted by icons within the circle.
 For example, if there is an envelope inscribed within the circle, it means it is a type of message.
-Circles that have solid boundaries are considered interrupting events, while the ones with dotted lines are considered non-interrupting.
-A double line around the circle represents an intermediate event, a bold line signifies the end of an event.
+Circles with solid boundaries are considered interrupting events, while the ones with dotted lines are considered non-interrupting.
+A double line around the circle represents an intermediate event, and a bold line signifies the end of an event.

 1.2 Activities – Business processes that are performed are called activities.
 Rectangles with rounded corners are used to represent activities in a process.
 There could be a variety of tasks and sub-processes within activities.